Dallinger/Dallinger/docs/source/contributing_to_dallinger.rst

 been done as part of feature branch work.
 The entry should link to the new version's tree using: `https://github.com/dallinger/dallinger/tree/vX.X.X.`

-We’re using semantic versioning, so there are three parts to the version number. when making a release you need to decide which parts should get bumped, which determines what command you give to `bumpversion`. `major` is for breaking changes, `minor` for features, `patch` for bug fixes.
+We're using semantic versioning, so there are three parts to the version number. when making a release you need to decide which parts should get bumped, which determines which command you give to `bumpversion`. `major` is for breaking changes, `minor` for features, `patch` for bug fixes.

 Under normal circumstances, the ``master`` branch will have a version number reflecting a `minor` increment over the previous release, plus a `a1` suffix